This article offers advice regarding troubleshooting OAuth 2 SSO connections.

-This article is intended for a more technical audience that may have implemented an OAuth 2.0 server and understands the basics of the HTTP protocol such as headers, cookies, requests, responses, etc.
+🛑 This article is intended for a more technical audience who may have implemented an OAuth 2.0 server and understands the basics of the HTTP protocol such as headers, cookies, requests, responses, etc.

-If you use the default setup, you shouldn't run in to any problems, but sometimes you may want to implement SSO in a non-standard way, like within a web view of a mobile app.
-When doing so, it's important to remember that you are still implementing a browser-based flow and all the requests that need to be handled in the same way as a browser.
-To help you with this, here is an overview of the three legs of the OAuth 2 flow.
+You should be fine if you use the default setup, but sometimes you may want to implement SSO in a non-standard way, like within a web view of a mobile app.
+When doing so, it's important to remember that you're still implementing a browser-based flow, and all the requests need to be handled in the same way as a browser.
+To help with this, here is an overview of the three legs of the OAuth 2 flow.

 Leg 1: Vanilla redirects to your authenticate URL

-OAuth kicks off by redirecting to your authenticate URL that you configured in your dashboard.
-Here are a few things to make sure you remember if you are implementing your own OAuth server.
+OAuth kicks off by redirecting to the authenticate URL configured in your Dashboard.
+Keep the following in mind if you're implementing your own OAuth server.

 - Do not skip this step.
 Some people may just link to their own authenticate URL or just link back to their community without letting Vanilla kick off the authentication process.
 Doing so will lead to errors.

 - Remember the cookies.
 The redirect step also sets cookies.
-If you are calling the redirect endpoint in a non-standard way, you must store the cookies and they must be set on future requests.
+If you're calling the redirect endpoint in a non-standard way, you must store the cookies and they must be set on future requests.

 - Redirects are unique.
 Each redirect generates a different state token so you can't just run a sample redirect and then hard-code the redirect URL into your app.

 Leg 2: Your authenticate endpoint redirects back to Vanilla